the-invisible-man/startracker-c-math/README.md

 The implementations in this repository are based on the following theses:

-Performance Analysis of a Fixed Point Star Tracker Algorithm for Use Onboard a Picosatellite , Kenneth Daniel Diaz (2006)
+* Performance Analysis of a Fixed Point Star Tracker Algorithm for Use Onboard a Picosatellite, Kenneth Daniel Diaz (2006)

-Designing Star Trackers to Meet Micro-satellite Requirements, KARA M. HUFFMAN (2006)
+* Designing Star Trackers to Meet Micro-satellite Requirements, Kara M. Huffman (2006)

 ## Algorithm

-The algorithm aims to receive combinations of 3 stars from a specific reference frame  point in two-dimensional space and transform into 3-dimmensinal space, determine its properties, and compare to our star catalog.
+The algorithm aims to receive combinations of 3 stars from a specific reference frame in two-dimensional space and transform into 3-dimmensinal space, determine its properties, and try to find a match in the star catalog.
 The properties of each triangle is extracted through 3 different strategies.

 * Area and Polar Moment
 * Planar Angle